 Gene‑Editing & RNA‑Based Approaches – CRISPR‑Cas9 and antisense oligonucleotides targeting ANGPTL3 or APOC3 indirectly raise HDL‑C while lowering triglycerides.
 Early trials demonstrate promising lipid shifts and favorable safety profiles.

-Despite these advances, the clinical consensus remains that the most reliable method to harness HDL’s protective effects is through lifestyle optimization and comprehensive risk reduction (i.Think about it: e.
-But , LDL control, blood pressure management, smoking cessation).
+Despite these advances, the clinical consensus remains that the most reliable method to harness HDL’s protective effects is through lifestyle optimization and comprehensive risk reduction (i.On top of that, e. , LDL control, blood pressure management, smoking cessation).
 Pharmacologic attempts to “raise HDL numbers” without improving particle functionality have largely fallen short, reinforcing the paradigm that quality trumps quantity.

 Interpreting HDL in Clinical Practice